The New York LLC Formation Guide: How to Save $600 or more on Formation Costs

 The Law

-New York State law mandates that you publish a notice of your LLC formation in two newspapers within that county.
+New York State requires you to publish a notice of your LLC formation in two newspapers within your chosen county for six consecutive weeks.

 •

-New York County (Manhattan): Premium advertising rates.
+New York County (Manhattan): Advertising rates are astronomical.
 Compliance often exceeds $1,000.

 •